- by Medikoe Health Expert

 Think what you will enjoy most, stick with the activities you like.
 Here are a few suggestions:

 The best time to exercise is after a meal.
-Ask a doctor what time is best for you.
+Ask a doctor when should you do exercise.

-- Always wear diabetes ID necklace or bracelet while you are exercising.
+Always wear a diabetes ID necklace or bracelet while you are exercising.

 Start exercising three days a week and slowly build up from there.
 Try a 10-minute walk three days a week.
 On two other days, stretch for 5 minutes.
 Each time you exercise, write down how long you worked out and your blood sugar levels before and after.

 How does it affect your blood glucose level?

 When you do moderate exercise, like walking, it makes your heart beat a little faster and breathe a little harder.
 It also makes the insulin in body work better which, in the long run, helps controlling blood sugar levels.